 ABS moulding plastics can also be secondary operations, such as ultrasonic welding, decorated mouldings which use hot stamping, pad printing, and laser marking processes.

 Several grades of ABS (especially flame retardant) have strong adhesion on the surface of the screw after melted.
-It will break down after a certain period staying on the screw.
+It will break down after a certain period of staying on the screw.
 So you need to pull out the screw and clean the metering and compression segment, and clean of the screw with PS regularly.

 This is all about ABS injection moulding, I hope this can help you a lot, we are making any custom plastic molds and plastic molding parts, please contact and get a quote.